mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/use-service-type-load-balancer/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-Kubernetes enables you to define a logical set of **pods** and an access policy as a **Service**.
+Kubernetes enables you to define a logical set of **Pods** and an access policy as a **Service**.
 You can then use services and **service types** to control how your applications receive traffic.
 The **LoadBalancer** service type creates an external load balancer in the public cloud infrastructure and assigns a fixed, external IP to the service.
-Authorized users can then access the service through the exposed IP address.
+Users can then access the service through the exposed IP address.
+The application is responsible for authentication and authorization.
+Many public clouds allow you to restrict access to the load balancer by the source IP address.
+For more information, see the Kubernetes [Services, Load Balancer, and Networking][k8s-docs-loadbalancer] documentation.

 This tutorial demonstrates how to expose an application running on the Konvoy cluster using the LoadBalancer (layer-4) service type.